Raise Capital Using Revenue-Based Financing

 - Amount of money to be invested

-- Period of the investment and royalty entitlement
+- Period of the investment and revenue-based financing entitlement

 - Issuer’s Projected Revenues as estimated or based on a projected Compound Annual Growth Rate in various periods